elena-kolevska/redis-doc/topics/functions-intro.md

 ## Function Flags

 Looking at the example above, the library introduces 3 functions, `my_hset`, `my_hgetall`, and `my_hlastmodified`.
-The last 2 functions are not perforning any writes, so we should be able to run them using `FCALL_RO` on a `readonly` replica.
-But if we try to invoke them we will get the following error:
+The last 2 functions do not perform any writes, so we should be able to run them using `FCALL_RO` on a `readonly` replica, but if we try to invoke them we will get the following error:

 ```
 > FCALL_RO my_hgetall 1 myhash
 (error) ERR Can not execute a function with write flag using fcall_ro.
 ```

-This is happened because, by default, a function can perfrom read and writes commands, and Redis has no way to know what a function might try to do.
-So Redis assumes the wrost and not allow running the function on the following cases:
+This happens because, by default, a function can perform read and write commands, and Redis has no way of knowing what a function might try to do, so it assumes the worst and won't run functions in the following cases:

-1. On readonly replica
+1. On readonly replicas
 2. Using `EVAL_RO`
-3. If a disc error detacted
+3. If a disc error is detected

-It is possible to tell Redis that a function do not perform any writes, is such case Redis will allow running using `FCALL_RO` or on `readonly` replica and enforce no writes are performed (any attempt to call a `write` command will result in an error).
+It is possible to tell Redis that a function does not perform any writes though; in such a case Redis will allow running using `FCALL_RO` or on `readonly` replica and will enforce that no writes are performed (any attempt to call a `write` command will result in an error).
 This is done using the `no-writes` function flag.
 In order to specify function flags we need to use the [named arguments](lua-api#redis.register_function_named_args) version of [`redis.register_function`](lua-api#redis.register_function()).
 We only need to change the function registration part of our code:

 ```lua
 redis.register_function('my_hset', my_hset)